02 Jun 10 fun things to do in Hanoi, Vietnam

 In the middle of the lake there’s an island with a tower, named Turtle Tower.
 After the sword was returned to the gigantic turtle, flocks of turtles began to be revered around the lake.
-There was even one turtle living in the water that was thought to be the incarnation of the gigantic turtle.
+There was one turtle living in the water thought to be the incarnation of the gigantic turtle.
 Sadly, she was discovered dead in the early 2016 and all of Vietnam mourned her death.
 If you visit Vietnam´s National Museum of Natural History you may see a display of her 🙂

 3. Enjoy a free walking tour of the city

 A walking tour is the absolute best introduction to any city.
 These tours are usually guided by local students, and it allows them to practice their English.
 The tours includes visits to the best attractions, restaurants, bars and other hidden spots around the city.
 There is also a lot of variations in the tours, so no matter what you are interested in, these guys got you covered 🙂

 You may check out the following company if you are interested in going on a free walking tour of Hanoi: Hanoi Walking Tours.

 Kindly note that whilst the tours are free, donations are expected for guides that do a great job.